July 29, 2024

 Light and Temperature

-• Light: Toadflax thrives in full sun but can tolerate partial shade.
-Ensure they receive at least 6 hours of direct sunlight daily for optimal growth and flowering.
+• Light: Toadflax loves full sun but it can do well in partial shade.
+Make sure they get at least 6 hours of direct sunlight every day.

 Soil Requirements